UWC Red Cross Nordic: History

 In the following time, extensive lobbying of the Nordic government to secure funding took place, which included H.M.
-Queen Sonja of Norway personally talking with the Danish minister of education at the time, and having to accept Finland being unable to support the college due to its failing economy following the collapse of the Soviet Union.
+Queen Sonja of Norway personally talking with the Danish minister of education at the time, having to accept Finland being unable to support the college due to its failing economy following the collapse of the Soviet Union, and prime minister of Norway Gro Harlem Brundtland personally vouching for the project to her Nordic counterparts.
 The chair of the Nordic UWC Foundation, Ivar Lund-Mathiesen described the situation as "At times it felt like a Sysiphus project".
 In an attempt to gather political support, the then Prince of Wales, King Charles III was supposed to visit the site to promote the project, but was unable to travel due to breaking his arm while playing polo.
 Subsequently, H.M.
-Queen Sonja of Norway undertook the trip on his behalf.
-Nonetheless, all required grants for the college were approved by 1993.
-The college was built in only 13 months with Statsbygg as the chosen developer, Arkitektgruppen CUBUS as architect, at a cost of 33 million NOK, not including the costs of the adjacent Red Cross Rehabilitation Center or any later additions.
-The entire project had an absolute upper limit of 70 million NOK.
+Queen Sonja of Norway undertook the trip on his behalf in 1990.
+Nonetheless, the final grant was approved in May 1993.
+The first stage of the college was built in only 13 months with Statsbygg as the chosen developer, Arkitektgruppen CUBUS as architect, at a cost of 33 million NOK, not including the costs of the adjacent Red Cross Rehabilitation Center or any later additions.
+The total cost of the college was 100 million NOK.

 In 1992, the Red Cross Rehabilitation Center, whom the college now shares facilities with, was completed and opened by King Harald V. In 1995, UWC Red Cross Nordic enrolled its first cohort of 104 students from 65 countries, officially opened by H.M.
-Queen Sonja of Norway, Queen Noor of Jordan and adventurer Thor Heyerdahl on September 30, 1995.
+Queen Sonja of Norway, Queen Noor of Jordan and adventurer Thor Heyerdahl, with personal greetings from Nelson Mandela relayed by the ambassador on September 30, 1995.

-As a consequence of its unique funding history and structure, the college's budget is determined by its own line in the Norwegian government budget such that it is unaffected by general changes to the funding of private schools, called "Post 74/72 Tilskott til Røde Kors Nordisk United World College".
+As a consequence of its unique funding history and structure, the college's budget is determined by its own line in the Norwegian government budget such that it is unaffected by general changes to the funding of private schools, called "Tilskott til Røde Kors Nordisk United World College".

 H.M.
 Queen Sonja of Norway remains the Patron of the college to this day, having visited 12 times.
 Queen Noor of Jordan has been president of the United World Colleges movement since 1995, with prior presidents being Louis Mountbatten, 1st Earl Mountbatten of Burma, King Charles III and Nelson Mandela.
+In 2022, 2023, and 2024, the movement was nominated to the Nobel prize by Norwegian politician Alfred Bjørlo, who also publicly advocated for a 3,4 million NOK increase in government funding for the college in 2023, with the final allocation finalized at 5 million NOK.
+The college is visited by the Nordic ambassadors to Norway as the funding countries.